Torteresso/First-Physics-Engine/README.md

 PRESENTATION
 ============

-My first try to make small physics engine in c++ using SMFL.
+My first try to make small physics engine in C++ using SMFL.

 Current state :